Corporate Governance

 We have an established corporate and social responsibility policy as detailed in the Corporate and Social Responsibilities report.

-Performance of individuals and teams is monitored on a monthly basis, and we also provide annual Personal Development Reviews to best align employees and managers on performance, career goals and associated development requirements.
+Performance of individuals and teams is monitored monthly, and we also provide annual Personal Development Reviews to best align employees and managers on performance, career goals and associated development requirements.

 The Group has a “no fault” policy to errors thereby actively encouraging employees to highlight any errors that have occurred and to allow the business to establish a solution to the error and to put in place any changes in systems and procedures designed to stop the error reoccurring.

-The majority of new employee positions are also advertised to all employees within the Group and where possible we will look for opportunities to prepare and promote existing employees to more senior positions, before offering a position to a new externally hired person.
-In FY23 we continued to evolve our departmental structure in the face of the continuing expansion of the Group.
-The CEO has established a senior leadership team to assist in the delivery of the future strategy of the Group.
+Most new employee positions are also advertised to all employees within the Group and where possible we will look for opportunities to prepare and promote existing employees to more senior positions, before offering a position to a new externally hired person.
+We continued to evolve our departmental structure in the face of the continuing expansion of the Group.
+The CEO has established a senior leadership team to assist in the delivery of the future strategy of the Group, and they in turn are supported by a newly formed Management Team which is aimed at encouraging cross departmental communication of key matters.

 Maintain governance structures

-The Directors review a management reporting pack each month focused upon financial and operating metrics and performance against budgets and other targets.
+The Directors review a management reporting pack each month focused upon financial and operating metrics and performance against financial budgets and other operating targets.
 These are discussed with the Executive Directors.
 More detailed Board reports are prepared by management on a quarterly basis, which cover both financial statements as well as operational and strategic topics considered important and timely to the business.
-As noted above, the board also now receives periodic deep dive presentations on the operations of the business from members of the Senior Leadership team.
+The board also receives periodic deep dive presentations on the operations of the business from members of the Senior Leadership and Management teams.

 Taken together, these reports, evolving organisational structure, and regular Board meetings enable the Directors to fulfil their duties of stewardship.